Biking and fun for everyone in Vietnam

 Floating Markets.
 Transfer & Fly to Hoi An

-An early start is called for today as we head out on a boat to see the floating markets.
+Get the kids up early today, so we can head out on a boat to see the lively floating markets.
 There are a diminishing number of these trading gatherings, but the one nearby our accommodation is one of the most genuine.
 As boatmen knuckle sleepy eyes, vendors and purchasers exchange fresh and packed produce by hurling it from boat to boat.
-The smaller craft bob around in the wake of the larger passing craft which gives the whole scene a rather unstable appearance, but the reality is that this has been happening for more than a hundred years, so the actors are well practiced at their daily performance to net the best deals.

 Old Town to the Countryside, Families, Artisans and Age-old Traditions